mantidproject/mantid/docs/source/algorithms/GSASIIFitPeaks-v1.rst

 <algm-EnggFitPeaks>`.

 References:

+Le Bail, A (2005).
+"Whole Powder Pattern Decomposition Methods and
+Applications: A Retrospection".
+Powder Diffraction 20(4): 316-326.

 Toby, B. H., & Von Dreele, R. B. (2013).
 "GSAS-II: the genesis of a modern open-source all purpose crystallography software